-Subject: Planning Application Objection - Black Boys Inn, Henley Road, Hurley -
+Subject: Planning Application Objection - Black Boys Inn, Henley Road, Hurley - in this email unless you recognise the sender and are sure that the content is safe.

 CAUTION: This email originated from outside the council.
-Do not click any links or open attachments in this email unless you recognise the sender and are sure that the content is safe.
+Do not click any links or open attachments in this ampil unless your recognise the conder and are sure that the content is safe